 About the course

-On the Costume Construction pathway of BA (Hons) Theatre Practice, you will:
+Studying on the Stage Management specialism of the BA (Hons) Theatre Practice degree course, you will:

-- Work closely with students of all other theatre disciplines to contribute to the overall understanding of performance and theatre production.
+- Work with students on other theatre disciplines to develop an understanding of how each contributes to live performance

 Grades / Points

 This section explains how much you will need to pay in tuition fees to study this course at this university.
 Fees vary by country of residence so make sure you select which country of residence applies to you.

 These are the tuition fees you pay if you are resident in England